International Negotiations: Toward a 2015 Climate Agreement

-Nations are working toward a new global climate change agreement, to be reached in late 2015 in Paris.
-These international negotiations offer governments a critical opportunity to craft a broad, balanced and durable agreement strengthening the international climate effort.
+Nations are working toward a new global climate change agreement later this year in Paris.
+These negotiations offer governments a critical opportunity to craft a broad, balanced and durable agreement strengthening the international climate effort.

-A new model international climate governance is emerging in the Durban Platform talks – one trying to blend “top-down” and “bottom-up” approaches to achieve both broad participation and stronger action.
-C2ES’s Elliot Diringer explores the new hybrid approach taking shape, and prospects for Paris, in a recent article in Nature.
+The broad outlines of the emerging agreement reflect a new model of international climate governance blending “top-down” and “bottom-up” approaches to achieve both broad participation and stronger action.
+(C2ES’s Elliot Diringer explores this new hybrid approach, and prospects for Paris, in a recent article in Nature.)

 These reports and policy briefs provide background on the Durban Platform talks and examine key issues: